stcarrez/ada-keystore/README.md

 each of them is protected by its own encryption key.
 Each value is also signed using HMAC-256.

+The tool is able to separate the data blocks from the keys and use a specific file to keep track of keys and one or several files for the data blocks.
+When data blocks are separate from the keys, it is possible to copy the data files on other storages without exposing any key used for encryption.
+The data storage files use the `.dkt` extension and they are activated by using the `-d data-path` option.

 # Using Ada Keystore Tool

 The `akt` tool is the command line tool that manages the wallet.